DSAI Postgraduate Network

 What does DSAI offer Postgraduate Students?

-DSAI currently runs seven Study Groups: Civil Society: Child Health; Education; Gender; Humanitarian; Nutrition; and Adaptive Programming.
+DSAI currently runs nine Study Groups: Civil Society: Child Health; Education; Gender; Humanitarian; Nutrition; Business and Development, Climate and Development and Adaptive Programming.
 Through these Study Groups, postgraduate members can link with those who have an interest in the same research area in international development.

 The DSAI newsletter and website offer postgraduate students opportunities to disseminate their findings and promote their publications, as well as access support and feedback on their ongoing research.